bdulac/emaitijo/README.md

 ēmaitijǭ
 ========

-[ēmaitijǭ](http://en.wiktionary.org/wiki/Appendix:Proto-Germanic/%C4%93maitij%C7%AD) is a BNF to ANTLR converter.
+In a few words, ēmaitijǭ is a BNF to ANTLR converter.

+For more informations about the name, have a look at Proto-Germanic term entry in in [the wiktionary](https://en.wiktionary.org/wiki/Reconstruction:Proto-Germanic/ēmaitijǭ).

 The project is a work in progress.